JarvisK032/Zombie-Survival-Game/README.md

-# Zombie Survival Shooting Game
+# Zombie Survival Game

+The Zombie is going kill you, you gun in not working.
-Use w, a ,s ,d to move Use space to shoot
+Use w, a ,s ,d to move.

-You have to pick up ammo when there are gone

-Avoid the Zombie while shooting them
+Avoid the Zombie and run to the finish line.
+See who is the winner.

 Good luck!